 12. Recycle Older Leads

 An agent often drops a lead that has not shown interest in a set period of time; however, circling around to catch up with older leads might reveal renewed interest.
 As time passes, situations change and old leads might mean a potential sale—either because the lead needs an agent or knows someone who does.
-Reach out to people who were leads in the past by email or letter and see if they still have interest in buying or selling.
+Reach out to people identified through a paid lead service or those you’ve otherwise connected to in the past by email or letter and see if they still have interest in buying or selling.

 13. Become a Chamber Ambassador